oracle/odpi/doc/src/structs/dpiConnCreateParams.rst

 .. member:: dpiPool \* dpiConnCreateParams.pool

     Specifies the session pool from which to acquire a connection or NULL if a standalone connection should be created.
 The default value is NULL.
+If the method :func:`dpiPool_acquireConnection()` is being called, this value is ignored.

 .. member:: const char \* dpiConnCreateParams.tag